-In order to comply with widely considered GDPR standards, Henley Designs Ltd. have introduced a policy prior to the GDPR enforcement date of May 25th, 2018, and will continue to operate it in perpetuity, adjusting it only to make the policy stronger or to comply with new standards and laws passed after May 25th, 2018.
+In order to comply with widely considered GDPR standards, Henley Designs Ltd. first introduced a policy prior to the EU GDPR enforcement date of May 25th, 2018, and will continue to operate it in perpetuity, adjusting it only to make the policy stronger or to comply with new standards and laws passed after May 25th, 2018.

-Customer Data is used by Henley Designs Ltd. to help enhance the experience of existing and potential customers (both B2B and End-User) and in order to better the company’s services.
+Customer Data is used by Henley Designs Limited to help enhance the experience of existing and potential customers (both B2B and End-User) and in order to better the company’s services.
 This includes but is not limited to:

-All Henley Designs Ltd. staff from May 1st, 2018 have signed and agree to a GDPR agreement that confirms their understanding of their obligations and appropriate policies to follow with regard to the GDPR.
+All Henley Designs Limited staff from May 1st, 2018 have signed and agree to a GDPR agreement that confirms their understanding of their obligations and appropriate policies to follow with regard to the GDPR.

 The full Henley Designs Ltd. GDPR Policy is available to view on request.